VSoni2/VSoni2.github.io/README.md

 1. Clone the repository: `git clone https://github.com/username/repository.git`
 2. Follow the instructions in the `datasets` folder to access and preprocess the datasets.
-3. Run the provided scripts to reproduce the quantization and localization results.
+3. Run the provided makefile script using `make` or `make all` to reproduce the quantization and localization results, and `make clean` to cleanup.
 4. Refer to the thesis PDF for detailed explanations of the methodologies and results.